gromacstutorials/gromacstutorials.github.io/doc-sphinx/source/tutorials/solvationenergy.rst

     molecule of interest (here FJEW) and the rest of the system (here water) must be done by progressively turning off van der Waals and Coulomb interactions.
-The  parameter controls the frequency at which information are being printed in a xvg file during the production run.
+The parameter nstdhdl controls the frequency at which information are being printed in a xvg file during the production run.

-    In addition, the stochastic integrator 'sd' is used instead of 'md', as it provides a better sampling, which is crutial here, particularly when the HBC and the water are not coupled.
+    In addition, the stochastic integrator 'sd' is used instead of 'md', as it provides a better sampling, which is crucial here, particularly when the HBC and the water are not coupled.

     Copy as well the following |solvation-topol.top| file within the 'solvation/' folder (the only